GrownPlanet/reaction-time-test-hack/README.md

 # reaction-time-test-hack
 a hack where you click automatic when it turns green

-site for the hack: https://humanbenchmark.com/tests/reactiontime
+site for the hack: https://humanbenchmark.com/tests/reactiontime (can also work for other sites)

 !! you need to install pyautogui (https://pyautogui.readthedocs.io/en/latest/) and pillow (https://pillow.readthedocs.io/en/stable/installation.html) !!